-1. Service User story Ken Jarrold extended a warm welcome and thanks to Paul Forsyth who attended the Hard to share his story including his experiences, achievements and challenges and his journey to recovery.
-2. Welcome and apole Board to share his story including his experiences, achievements and challenges of his journey to recovery.
-2. Welcome and apologies for absence Apologies for absence were received for James Duncan, Deputy Chief
+1. Service User story Ken Jarrold extended a warm welcome and thanks to Paul Forsyth who attended the Board to share his story including his experiences, achievements and challenges his journey to recovery.

+2. Welcome and applications of the part of the par

-Executive/Executive Finance Director and Debbie Henderson, Director & Communications and Corporate Affairs / Company Secretary.
+Apologies for absence were received for James Duncan, Deputy Chief Executive/Executive Finance Director and Debbie Henderson, Director of O Communications and Corporate Affairs / Company Secretary.